Chemical Emergencies

 Awareness Information

-Touching the chemical, or coming into contact with clothing or things that
+- Touching the chemical, or coming into contact with clothing

 have touched the chemical.